netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_appfw_wsdl_module.rst

           - present (*default*)
           - absent
-      - The state of the resource being configured by the module on the netscaler node.
+      - The state of the resource being configured by the module on the Citrix ADC node.

         When present the resource will be created if needed and configured according to the module's parameters.

-        When absent the resource will be deleted from the netscaler node.
+        When absent the resource will be deleted from the Citrix ADC node.
     * - validate_certs

         *(bool)*